gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 The `path` field looks suspicious, since the paths on Windows begin with `C:`, but it looks like a colon character is also being used to separate the two paths.
-On Windows its common to use a semicolon to separate paths, rather than a colon as is typically seen on Unix.
-As an experiment I manually replaced the colon with a semicolon in `findlib.conf` and suddenly I could successfully build `topkg` both on its own and as a dependency for llama:
+Recall that on Windows it's common to use a semicolon to separate paths, rather than a colon as is typically seen on Unix.
+As an experiment I manually replaced the colon with a semicolon in `findlib.conf` and suddenly I could successfully build `topkg` both on its own and as a dependency for `llama`:
 ```
 PS C:\Users\s\llama> opam install . --deps-only
 [llama_core.dev] synchronised (no changes)